thelastpickle/cassandra-reaper/src/docs/content/docs/backends/postgres.md

 # Postgres Backend

+To use PostgreSQL as the persistent storage for Reaper, the `storageType` setting must be set to **database** in the Reaper configuration YAML file.
 The schema will be initialized/upgraded automatically upon startup in the configured database.
-Make sure to specify the correct credentials in your JDBC settings in `cassandra-reaper.yaml` to allow objects creation.
+Ensure that the correct JDBC credentials are specified in the `cassandra-reaper.yaml` to allow object creation.

 ```yaml